pauljeter/pauljeter-astro/src/content/blog/management-101-doing-interviews.md

 ## Optional: Take-Home Test

-We only use this when we need more signal on someone’s technical ability—often with junior candidates, graduates, or those switching stacks.
+We only use this when we need more signal on someone's technical ability, often with junior candidates, graduates, or those switching stacks.

 Instead of puzzles or trick questions, we offer a **realistic, open-ended challenge**.
 The candidate gets a basic codebase with some obvious places for improvement: adding features, writing tests, refactoring, improving documentation.

 They choose how to approach it.

-This gives us a sense of how they think, how they write code, and what they prioritize—without enforcing a one-size-fits-all solution.
+This gives us a sense of how they think, how they write code, and what they prioritize, without enforcing a one-size-fits-all solution.

 Once submitted, the code is reviewed by our engineers via a shared internal mailing list.
 Reviewers provide written feedback and a simple recommendation: proceed or not.

 Importantly, *everyone* who submits gets feedback.
-Even those we pass on should walk away with something constructive—and ideally, the sense that they could try again later.
+Even those we pass on should walk away with something constructive, and ideally, the sense that they could try again later.

 ---

 ## Second Interview: Technical Deep Dive

-This one is run by peers—not the hiring manager.
-It’s where the technical rubber meets the road.
+This one is run by peers, not the hiring manager.
+It's where the technical rubber meets the road.

 If the candidate completed a take-home test, start by walking through it together.
-It’s familiar ground and helps settle nerves.
+It's familiar ground and helps settle nerves.
 Then move on to more involved technical exercises.

-Remember: the goal isn’t to trip them up.
-You’re trying to understand:
+Remember: the goal isn't to trip them up.
+You're trying to understand:

 - How they solve problems
 - How they communicate while doing it